urbit/docs/docs/hoon/syntax.md

 There are only two real *rules* in Hoon whitespace design: don't go past 80 characters, and don't use (completely) blank lines.
 Otherwise, if it looks good and is easy to read, it's good.
 The best way to learn the art is to do everything by convention until you know what you're doing.
 Here are the conventions:

 ### Conventions: *fixed*

-Twig bodies with *fixed* fanout use "backstep" indentation, which slopes backward and to the right by two spaces per line.
+Rune bodies with *fixed* fanout use "backstep" indentation, which slopes backward and to the right by two spaces per line.
 The first hoon child is two spaces after the end of the rune.